celiagomez/celiagomez/README.md

 ## Skills

+☼ Scripting in Python and Bash

 ☼ Python Coding for Machine Learning

-☼ Object-oriented programming in C++

 ☼ Some knowledge of Linux commands